View William Julius Wilson’s website

-Other honors granted to Wilson include the Seidaman Award in Political Economy (the first and only non-economist to receive the Award); the Golden Plate Achievement Award; the distinguished Alumnus Award, Washington State University; the American Sociological Association’s Dubois, Johnson, Frazier Award (for significant scholarship in the field of inter group relations); the American Sociological Association’s Award for Public Understanding of Sociology; the Burton Gordon Feldman Award (“for outstanding contributions in the field of public policy”); and the Martin Luther King, Jr. National Award (granted by the Southern Christian Leadership Conference, Los Angeles); the Diverse: Issues in Higher Education’s John Hope Franklin Award; Everett Mendelsohn Excellence in Mentoring Award, Harvard University; and the Anisfield-Wolf Book Award for Lifetime Achievement in Nonfiction.
+Other honors granted to Wilson include the Seidman Award in Political Economy (the first and only non-economist to receive the Award); the Golden Plate Achievement Award; the Distinguished Alumnus Award, Washington State University; the American Sociological Association’s Dubois, Johnson, Frazier Award (for significant scholarship in the field of inter-group relations); the American Sociological Association’s Award for Public Understanding of Sociology; the Burton Gordon Feldman Award (“for outstanding contributions in the field of public policy”) from Brandeis University; the Martin Luther King, Jr. National Award (granted by the Southern Christian Leadership Conference, Los Angeles); the Diverse: Issues in Higher Education’s John Hope Franklin Award; Everett Mendelsohn Excellence in Mentoring Award, Harvard University; and the Anisfield-Wolf Book Award for Lifetime Achievement in Nonfiction.
 He was designated a Walter Channing Cabot Fellow at Harvard University for 2009-10, and in 2012, the Inequality, Poverty, and Mobility Section of the American Sociological Association renamed its Early Career Award as the William Julius Wilson Early Career Award.

 Professor Wilson is a member of numerous national boards and commissions, and was previously the Chair of the Board of The Center for Advanced Study in the Behavioral Sciences and of the Russell Sage Foundation, and a member of the President Clinton’s Commission on White House Fellowships from 1994 to 2001.